Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 See what plans you qualify for in less than 2 minutes

 If your internal appeal fails, you have several escalation options, each progressively stronger.
-Knowing your home warranty arbitration rights before escalating is critical.
+Knowing your legal options and rights before escalating is critical.

 Escalate to Senior Management

-Before going external, ask to speak with a supervisor or claims manager.
+Before going external, ask to speak with a supervisor or claims manager, or request an "Office of the President" or executive resolutions review if the company offers one.
 Sometimes a denial is reversed simply because a higher-level employee re-reviews the file with fresh eyes.
 Be calm, professional, and come armed with your documentation.

 File a Complaint With Regulatory Agencies